Resources – Play games

 You may also want this handy reference card of common IF commands from The People’s Republic of Interactive Fiction.
 (They can be hard for newcomers!)

-Everyone else can use Mini vMac (which emulates earliest, black-and-white versions of Mac OS Classic), Basilisk II (Mac OS Classic versions 7 through 8), or SheepShaver (PowerPC-based Macs versions 7 through 9).
+There are a handful of programs for emulating different models of Macintosh computers: Mini vMac (which emulates earliest, black-and-white versions of Classic Mac OS), Basilisk II (Classic Mac OS versions 7 through 8), or SheepShaver (PowerPC-based Macs versions 7 through 9).
 These programs are available for Windows, Mac OS X, and Linux.
-Each of those pages includes great documentation for running their respective programs – and really, they’re the only documentation.
+Each of those pages includes great documentation for running their respective programs.

-If you are not playing a PlayStation game on a PlayStation system (ie., if you are running a CD or disc image on your computer), there are several emulation options available.
+If you are not playing a PlayStation 1 game on a PlayStation system (ie., if you are running a CD or disc image on your computer), there are several emulation options available.
 All PlayStation emulators require a PlayStation BIOS ROM to work.
-This file may be illegal to possess, but numerous BIOS versions are available online.
+Like all BIOS ROMs, there are legal complications about downloading them, but numerous versions of the PlayStation BIOS are available online.
+(To emulate a North American PlayStation, you would use the SCPH-1001 BIOS.)

 Windows 3.1 can be run and installed through DOSBox.
 (See above for information about setting up DOSBox.)
 To install Windows 3.1, you will need a copy the operating system.
 Although the operating system is still under copyright, Microsoft has not enforced that recently.
 You can find copies of the Windows 3.1 installation disks through WinWorld, preferably the “IBM OEM” version.

 For quick setup, refer to a tutorial from The Sierra Help Papers.
 It covers the basics and should be a good starting place for people not concerned with the more technical aspects.
 If you want something more thorough, read a similar tutorial on the VOGONS forums that goes into more detail about sound and video configurations.
-For best compatibility, I recommend the Trio64V display drivers (640×480, 256 colors).
+For best compatibility, I recommend the S3 Trio64V display drivers (640×480, 256 colors); other S3 drivers like the ones mentioned in these tutorials will generally work well.
+For a full list of S3 video drivers, as well as any other drivers you might need, see the VOGONS Vintage Drivers Library.

 Installing Windows 3.1 requires some knowledge of DOS command line, but once it’s installed, it should be smooth sailing.
 You can even run it through D-Fend Reloaded!
 Check out win31.de for some pointers with Windows 3.1 and add-ons.